aurelia/aurelia.github.io-old/docs/api/templating/index.md

 #### Properties

-* `static viewStrategyMetadataKey: any` - The metadata key for storing/finding view strategies associated with an class/object.
+* `static viewStrategyMetadataKey: string` - The metadata key for storing/finding view strategies associated with an class/object.

 #### Methods